wghou/tinyworlds/README.md

 ## Architecture

-TINYWORLDS uses an autoregressive world model over discrete tokens, similar to LLMs.
-We can thus use many of the innovations from LLMs to improve our world model.
-Discretization makes our dynamics prediction problem much easier, because instead of prediction in an infinite continuous space, the dynamics model knows its outputting one of the few (usually ~1024-4096) tokens in our vocabulary.
+TinyWorlds uses an autoregressive world model over discrete tokens, so we can use SOTA LLM techniques to improve our world model.

+Why discrete tokens?
+Discretization makes our dynamics prediction problem much easier, because instead of predicting an image a near-infinite continuous space, it need only select one of the ~4096 tokens in our vocabulary.

 Our world model consists of three modules:

+# TODO: insert architecture diagram

-Video Tokenizer: This creates our vocabulary.
-In LLMs we can use the Byte-pair Encoding algorithm which merges symbols to maximize compression since language is inherently discrete, but continuous domains like audio and video require more clever tokenization.
-We tokenize by training a model to reconstruct a sequence of video, and place a small discrete bottleneck in the middle of the model which should learn to capture the maximum amount of information contained in the video.
+**Video Tokenizer:** Continuous domains like audio and video require more clever tokenization than inherently discrete language.
+We tokenize using a VAE: we train a model to reconstruct a sequence of video, placing a small discrete bottleneck (our video tokens) in model's center which should capture the important information in the video.

-Action Tokenizer: This infers the discrete action between two frames.
-Similarly to our video tokenizer, we do so by reconstructing the next frame conditioned on both the previous frame and a discrete bottleneck (our action) that encodes the maximum amount of information from the transition between previous and next frame.
+**Action Tokenizer:** This infers the discrete action token between two frames.
+We again use a VAE to reconstruct the next frame conditioned on the previous frame and a discrete bottleneck (our action token) that encodes information of the transition between previous and next frame.

-Dynamics Model: Given action and past frame tokens, predict next frame tokens.
-In practice during training, given action tokens and partially-masked frame tokens, predict those masked frame tokens.
-This is the core of our world model that captures the dynamics of the video we give.
+**Dynamics Model:** Given action and past frame tokens, this predicts our next frame tokens.
+This is the core of our world model that captures the structure and emergent phenomena of our tiny video game worlds.

 For all 3, I used STTransformer, and for the Tokenizer and LAM, I used FSQVAE.